Leukodystrophy Awareness Month

 📢 Why is it important to raise awareness of leukodystrophies?

 • Research Funding and Medical Advances.
 Rare diseases often receive limited funding for research.
-Awareness campaigns such as Leukodystrophy Awareness Month can increase public interest and attract funding from governmental and private sources, driving development of new therapies, diagnostics and potential cures.
+Awareness campaigns such as Leukodystrophy Awareness Month can increase public interest and attract funding from governmental and private sources - driving development of new therapies, diagnostics and potential cures.

 • Empowerment and Advocacy.
 Raising awareness empowers patients, families and friends to advocate for themselves and others.
 It also encourages collaboration between advocacy groups, researchers, clinicians and pharmaceutical companies which leads to a stronger collective impact.